rafamellonh/Network-Advanced-Azure/README.md

 - **share**: Services for resource sharing.
 - **private endpoint**: Services for private connections.
 - **dns private zone**: Services for DNS resolution.
+- **Azure Bastion**: Provides secure and seamless RDP/SSH access to VMs without public IPs.

+## Overview
 This architecture enables secure and efficient communication between different network components, supporting services such as web, data, and Active Directory.
+The inclusion of **Azure Bastion** ensures secure access to virtual machines without exposing them to the public internet.